daniel8lopes/omnia3/docs/pages/omnia3/Connector/omnia3_connector_introduction.md

 ## 1. Introduction

-The **OMNIA Connector** is the software that the OMNIA Platform uses in order to communicate with the customer's servers in order to execute external behaviours.
-The connector can be installed in any Windows or Linux machine, on-premise or in the cloud, and configured to communicate with any OMNIA installation.
+The **OMNIA Connector** is the software that the OMNIA Platform uses to communicate with the customer's servers in order to execute external behaviours.

 ## 2. How it works
 TODO

 ## 3. Requirements

-TODO

-### 3.1.
-Connectivity

-todo

-### 3.2.
-To install on Windows

-.net version
-windows version
-etc.
+* Internet access
+* .NET Framework 4.7.2
+* Windows